SalgueroRoci/OCI-Terraform-Modules/README.md

 `compute` - Create a new instance with the recently migrated image.

+## Step 0: Configuring the Provider

+Don't forget to configure your `terraform.tfvars` file beforehand!

+In this step we will set up our `provider.tf` file to allow us to authenticate into OCI.
+If we did not have this file, then we would have to run our authentication code for every module we run.
+This way, we only need to authenticate once.
+Read the `provider.tf` [file](provider.tf) for a better idea on how to format it.
+For more information, click [here](https://www.terraform.io/docs/configuration/providers.html) (Note: this link uses AWS in their examples).

 ## Step 1: Creating the VCN

+Our code for creating a VCN and subnet was adapted using the template found [here](https://gist.github.com/lucassrg/9b97fb224cb4882d7db6b04a5b048ea8).

 ## Step 2: Creating the Bucket